Nitroglycerin controlled-release capsulesPronunciation

 Brand Name: Nitro-Time

-Nitroglycerin controlled-release capsules is used for:
+Nitroglycerin controlled-release capsules are used for:

 Preventing chronic chest pain caused by heart disease.
 It also may be used for other conditions as determined by your doctor.

-Nitroglycerin controlled-release capsules is a nitrate.
+Nitroglycerin controlled-release capsules are a nitrate.
 It works by relaxing (widening) blood vessels.
 Chest pain occurs when the heart needs more oxygen than it can get.
 Relaxing blood vessels allows blood to flow more easily.
 This reduces the heart's workload and the amount of oxygen needed by the heart.

 Do NOT use nitroglycerin controlled-release capsules if:

 - you are allergic to any ingredient in nitroglycerin controlled-release capsules

 - you have increased pressure in or severe injury to the head